joeborrello/ellipsis/README.md

 #### Built by Team GRO at the 2019 BCG Digital Ventures hackathon
 ---

+### Overview
+#### Usage
+When at a loss for words, initiate Ellipsis and say the incomplete sentence.
+A word to complete the sentence will be suggested.
+#### User Interface
+Converts audio speech to text and sent to a RESTful API for processing.
+Displays the returned suggested word.
+#### RESTful API
+#### POST
+Type: ‘string’
+Input an incomplete sentence that will be autocompleted by Natural Language Processing with the GPT2 model.
+Returns the suggested word.

+---

 ## How to run

 - Run `minimalRESTAPI.py` to start autocomplete server